 Promote sensitivity to the joys of

-• Sharing , group projects, voluntary co-operation.
+• Sharing, group projects, voluntary co-operation.

 Nonviolence

-• No aid to using coercive force.
+• No aid to coercion;

 Low-cost elegance